Abdullah-Siddiqui02/SolvePilot/README.md

 # InterviewIQ name change to solvepilot
-this project will be my first project which will go line in upcoming days
+this project will be my first project which will go line in upcoming day so that's why follow us on linkedin to get news